twilio-labs/configure-env/docs/SCHEMA.md

 If for some reason you do not want to populate the value in that way, you can use the `# default:` comment.

-The `# default:` comment will override the value specified in the variable declaration if both a present.
+The `# default:` comment will override the value specified in the variable declaration if both are present.

 > Important: There won't be any parsing for the default value based on the format.
 The user of the parsed result is required to do so.